Is Salvation Easy?

 “I do not spare my own body, but bring it under strict control, for fear that after preaching to others I should somehow find myself disqualified” (1 Corinthians 9:27 REB).
 Unlike the popular, “Believe in Jesus, and you’ll be saved”, and the “Once saved, always saved”, mantras, salvation involves hard work on the part of each individual.

-This is not to deny that, “God is the judge” ( Psalm 75:7), but Jesus indicated that salvation is not for the “lazy” (Matthew 25:26 NIV).
+This article is not to deny that, “God is the judge” ( Psalm 75:7), but that Jesus indicated that salvation is not for the “lazy” (Matthew 25:26 NIV).

 No, salvation is not easy to achieve.
 Salvation is not easy!